 This is why Nature Seychelles has created the Conservation Boot Camp on Cousin Island Special Reserve.
 The island has been a protected area for almost 50 years and is considered as one of the world’s great conservation success stories.
 Cousin is “good news conservation”.

 Be part of an exclusive program

-The Conservation Boot Camp takes place the whole year.
-This is a very exclusive program and there will be a maximum of only 6 to 7 persons per session.
-Each session lasts for 4 weeks, You will take part in some of the successful long term work here such as Hawksbill turtle management.
-You will pick up a “fistful of skills” which, depending on the time of the year, include monitoring of endemic land birds, sea turtles, seabirds, and vegetation, ecotourism guiding, invasive species control, island maintenance and so forth.
+The Conservation Boot Camp takes place the whole year with a maximum of only 6 persons per session.
+Each session lasts for 4 weeks.
+You will take part in some of the successful long term work and pick up a “fistful of skills” which, depending on the time of the year, include monitoring of endemic land birds, sea turtles, seabirds, and vegetation, ecotourism guiding, invasive species control, and island maintenance.
 The method is Learning-by-Doing.
 In-field training will be given for sensitive work such as seabird and turtle monitoring.
 Successful conservationists have absorbed difficult-to-explain skills though tacit learning and you will also pick up these softer skills and social intelligence through immersion in the daily activities.
 You will be awarded a Certificate of Completion at the end of your stay.
-If you contribute an article / blog it will be featured in our Conservation Boot Camp magazine and submitted for publication in our weekly column with the local newspaper.
+If you contribute an article / blog it will be featured in our Conservation Boot Camp magazine and might be submitted for publication in the local press and partner publications.

 Welcome to the real world of conservation